Semester in Jerusalem

 Cost

-Program costs are equivalent to a full-time on-campus semester at Wheaton (full tuition; double/triple dorm room; full board-18 AYCE meal plan) and cover program tuition, room and board, academic excursions, and transportation within the program (surface and air).
+Program costs are comparable to a full-time on-campus semester at Wheaton (full semester tuition and a program fee equivalent to on-campus housing and food costs) and cover program tuition, room and board, academic excursions, and transportation within the program (surface and air).
 This does not cover passport or visa fees (if more than the standard fee), airfare to/from from the program, vaccinations or pre-program medical tests, field study fees for some elective courses (see course descriptions above for courses with additional field study fees), textbooks, and other personal expenses.

 A $500 non-refundable deposit is collected after acceptance to the program and applied toward the program tuition fee.
 Financial aid is available for the program on the same basis as that of an on-campus semester when CPOS requirements are met.